The Buddha's Noble Eightfold Path

 Perfect Recollection.
 The seventh limb is yang-dak-pe trenpa, “perfect recollection.”
 As before, trenpa refers to mindfulness, or one-pointed mind, and to the recollection of your previous experiences.

 Perfect Meditation.
-The eighth and last limb of the noble path is yangdak-pe tingdzin, or “perfect meditation.”
+The eighth and last limb of the Buddha noble path is yangdak-pe tingdzin, or “perfect meditation.”
 In this context, tingdzin means that you are able to enter into certain samadhis.
 You begin to look ahead toward the notion of enlightenment.
 At this point, you might be able to completely cut through twofold ego fixation (ego of self and ego of dharmas).

 * Trungpa Rinpoche also discusses the eightfold path in The Myth of Freedom and the Way of Meditation (Boston: Shambhala, 1988).